Active Movement Activity Guides

 Movement Skill Intervention

-Here is some research done in Australia where they tracked children over a three year period after they had been involved in a 10 month movement skill intervention at an early childhood level.
+Research done in Australia where they tracked children over a three year period after they had been involved in a 10 month movement skill intervention.

 The results show how important it is to be teaching fundamental movement skills in early childhood settings.